okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 ### DNS 101

-DNS is used to convert human friendly domains to an `Internet Protocol (IP)`
+DNS is used to convert human friendly domains to an `Internet Protocol (IP)`.

 ## Definitions